-If you have more than one user on your Linux system, you might not want all of them to perform administrative tasks or mess up with private system settings.
-In that case, you can avoid giving administrative privileges on Ubuntu to those users.
-Unauthorized users can not install or uninstall software on your system and neither can they change key system settings and configurations.
-Even if you are away from your computer, any unauthorized user cannot perform these tasks as all of them require sudo rights and need to know the password for sudo.
+If you have more than one user on your Linux system, you may not want all of them to perform administrative tasks or mess up private system settings.
+In this case, you can avoid giving these users administrative rights in Ubuntu.
+Unauthorized users won’t be able to install or uninstall software on your system, and they won’t be able to change important system settings and configurations.
+Even if you are not at your computer, unauthorized users cannot perform these tasks because they all need sudo privileges and must know the password for sudo.

-However, if by will you want to grant administrative rights to a user, this article is here for your help.
+However, if you want to grant administrative privileges to a user, this article is for you.

-In this article, I will describe how to make a user an Administrator through the Graphical User Interface and also explain what commands to use in the command line in order to add a user to the sudo (authorized) user group.
+In this article, I describe how to make a user an administrator through the graphical user interface and explain what commands you need to use on the command line to add a user to the sudo (authorized) user group.

 We have run the commands and procedures mentioned in this article on an Ubuntu 20.04 and Ubuntu 22.04 system.